empsp/xmlslurper/README.md

 8. All of the above except that n-th elements will be choosen that match the given path/attribute/value with respect to siblings (`*`) and descendants (`**`).
 9. Or, a single first/n-th element will be choosen that match the given path/attribute/value with respect to siblings (`*`) and descendants (`**`).
 After the element is provided, the parser will break further xml file processing.

 All of the above will return searched nodes together with parent nodes of those nodes.
 This way, the developers have the possibility to deduce where the node is placed within the descendants tree of the xml file.
 The returned information will be split among two events, start node and end node events.
 End node events contain additional information regarding nodes' text.
-The developer can decide if both events are of his interest, or only a start node or only an end node.
+The developer can decide if both events are of his interest, or only the start node or only the end node.

 Additionally the library ensures that: